 This is the revenue bill of 2024.
 This bill makes several changes to Kentucky's tax code.
 Notable to KFB policy is the creation of a new section of KRS Chapter 141 to allow an income tax credit for the sales and use tax paid on a qualified broadband investment in this state.
-This will ensure broadband equipment is purchased at a lower rate so providers can continue to deploy broadband throughout the Commonwealth.
-This bill passed the House 73-11 and now heads to the Senate for their consideration.
+This bill passed the Senate 34-0 and passed the House 87-9.
+This bill now heads to the Governor for his consideration.